thanosIrodotou/path-finder/README.md

 Benchmarking is another addition I'd make if time allowed.
 We can use JMH to write a very simple
 benchmarking suit which will actually give us a standard to compare against while improving the code
 or actually comparing different search implementations.
+I'm included a very rough setup of how benchmarking
+could be done although the implementation is far from complete and it does raise some interesting issues
+like ThreadSafety and running searches concurrently.
+If you're interested the benchmarks class is
+`PathFinderBenchmark` (you should be able to run it in your IDE) but please understand it is more of a
+proof of concept at the moment.